Because the world wants pliable Black children, not powerful ones.

 And what has it cost us, this all-out authoritarian approach to parenting?
 It would appear, our children, that’s what.
 According to the Congressional Research Center, 42 percent of the 4 million homeless youth in America are Black, more than double the proportion of Black youth in the total population.
 That number has increased by 10% in the last 10 years.
 And of these homeless youth, ages 11–18, the most commonly reported reasons for their abandonment were an LGBT lifestyle, physical abuse, verbal disagreements with parent/stepparent, and their 18th birthday.

 These teens also reported struggling with prostitution, substance abuse, poor health, and suicide as a result of being on their own.
 It would appear that the world decided our children didn’t deserve adolescence, nor room for the immaturity that comes with it.
 It would also appear as if we agreed.
-We see this evidenced in the many adults who mistake their tumultuous teens as an unintended jump start on adulthood, countless individuals who believe that because the body is developing, the brain is too.
+We’ve convinced ourselves that misbehaved teens need the humbling life experiences that come with unguided adulthood; they don’t.
+We see countless individuals who believe that because the body is developing, the brain is too; it isn’t.
 But suffrage is not the cure or cap for juvenility, nor is juvenility something to be cured from.
-If a transition from adolescence to adulthood is the aim for us as parents, then only love and guidance can do that.
+If a transition from adolescence to adulthood is the aim for us as parents, then only love and guidance can accomplish that.